 Yule is one of the Sabbats that blends almost seamlessly with its Christian holiday equivalent: Christmas.
-On Samhain we can go overboard and get called out because of it, like a man who dresses up as a woman for Halloween as a “joke,” but looks so comfortable that it starts whispers.
-What a specific example!
-It’s literally the only one I could think of.
-Regardless, Christians have appropriated so many pagan things from Yule, but left them so relatively unchanged, even your Catholic mother-in-law won’t notice a thing.
-The exceptions to this rule are the date (Yule is the 21st, four days before Christmas) and holiday cards.
+Christians have appropriated so many pagan things from Yule, but left them so relatively unchanged that even your Catholic mother-in-law won’t notice a thing.
+The noticeable exceptions to this rule are the date (Yule is the 21st, four days before Christmas) and holiday cards.

 Winner!
 The Yuletide Blessings card from Amber Lotus Publishing.
 A set of 12 is currently on sale on their website for $11.99 (I paid more than that on Amazon, but it ships free, so do your research).
 Inside it reads, “Warm wishes for this Winter Solstice.”
 They have a lot of other cards which means, thankfully, I will be able to buy Yule cards from them for years before I have to find a replacement.
 They have cards for many different denominations as well.
 I think this card works even if you’re in the broom closet, but they have some good, vaguely-pagan holidays cards that are even less suspect than this one.